-In effort to protect water quality in the Reservoir and its tributaries, the Town of Guilderland has implemented a 500-foot buffer zone area to prevent incompatible development around the entirety of the Reservoir, as well as a 250-foot buffer zone along the Reservoir's northern tributaries: the Normanskill, Indian House Creek, and the Bozen Kill.
-(Elsewhere in the Town, a 100-foot buffer zone is in effect along the following waterways: Black Creek, lower Normanskill, Hunger Kill, Kaikout Kill, and Blockhouse Creek.)
+In an effort to protect water quality in the Reservoir and its tributaries, the Town of Guilderland has implemented the following setbacks/buffers: (1) a 500-foot buffer zone area to prevent incompatible development around the entirety of the Watervliet Reservoir; (2), as well as a 250-foot buffer zone along the Reservoir's northern tributaries: the Normanskill, Indian House Creek, and the Bozen Kill; and (3).
+(Elsewhere in the Town, a 100-foot buffer zone is in effect along all other watercourses in town, including the following waterways: notable watercourses such as the Black Creek, lower Normanskill, Hunger Kill, Kaikout Kill, and Blockhouse Creek.)
 Buffer zones surrounding Town waterways and water bodies appear as a data layer on the Town of Guilderland Interactive Mapping site and are accessible to the public.

 Western Turnpike/US-20 skirts the Reservoir to the northeast, and State Route 158 crosses the Normanskill where it enters the Reservoir's northern end.
 Active freight rail lines cross above the retention dam at Frenchs Hollow.
-The proximity of these transportation routes - together with agricultural runoff and other potential nonpoint sources of contamination elsewhere in the watershed area - represent potential vulnerabilities to maintaining high water quality levels in the Reservoir.
+The proximity of these transportation routes - together with agricultural runoff and other potential non-point sources of contamination elsewhere in the watershed area - represent potential vulnerabilities to maintaining high water quality levels in the Reservoir.
 In addition to ongoing collaboration to mitigate invasive species in and around the Reservoir, it is recommended that the Town of Guilderland develop and implement an action plan - including protocols for testing, coordinated agency response, and communications mechanisms - with the City of Watervliet and other municipalities in the watershed to address the threat of emerging classes of contaminants and other potential pollutants in the Reservoir ecosystem.